section-engineering-education/engineering-education/content/articles/animations-in-jetpack-compose/index.md

 - Make sure you have the most recent version of [Android Studio](https://developer.android.com/studio) installed on your computer.
 - Be familiar with the [Jetpack Compose](https://developer.android.com/jetpack/compose) basic concepts.
 If you aren't conversant with Compose yet, you can go through [this tutorial on Section](https://www.section.io/engineering-education/getting-started-with-jetpack-compose-in-android/).

-### Types of Animations
+### Types of animations
 Animations in Compose are categorized into two main groups:

-**1. High level animation**
+#### 1. High level animations

-This comprises of the most common APIs that are used in the majority of apps.
+These animations comprises of the most common APIs that are used in the majority of apps.
 They are designed to abide with the [Android Design Guidelines](https://developer.android.com/design/) and [Material Design Motion](https://material.io/design/motion/).

 High level animations are further divided into two groups:

-***i).
-Content change in layouts***
+#### i).
+Content change in layouts

-This is applied when you want to animate appearance/disappearance or swap content in a layout.
+These are applied when you want to animate appearance/disappearance or change content in a layout.

 They include:
 - AnimationVisibility
 - AnimatedContent
 - Crossfade

-***ii).
-State-based animations***
+#### ii).
+State-based animations

 These animations lay their focus on the composition and recomposition of the UI.
-They use states as the motion determinant
+They use states as the motion determinant.

 They include:
 - Transition animation such as `rememberInfiniteTransition`
 - animate<type>AsState
 The <type> can take values such as Color, Float, Int, Offset, Size, Value etc based on your use case.

-We'll discuss some of these with examples in the later part of this tutorial.
+We'll discuss these with examples later in this tutorial.

-**2. Low level animation**
+#### 2. Low level animations

 These are the bedrock APIs from which high level APIs are built.